 Try reconnecting the negative cable to an unpainted bolt as a ground but make sure no cables are dangling in the engine near movable components.

 Depending on the type of car make, in the engine area, you may see a red cover with the + sign indicating that it’s a connecting point for the positive as the battery is tucked away in the trunk, under the passenger floor rest or further down under the crossbars of the side of the engine.
 You may even find the positive terminal in the fuse box of some makes.
 Connect the negative terminal to the post that will be close by that stands an inch and half in height.

 Should all your attempts fail to get the engine running there is likely something else wrong with your vehicle.
 Should you get the vehicle running and within seconds of removing the cables from your battery the car fails, it’s usually your alternator.

 (I am not a licensed mechanic) these are based on my experiences only.

 What I am good at is, Towing your car and this is where I am going to pitch for your business or try to remind you that we will be here to help should the time arise.

 Should you find yourself in this predicament, we at MoveAutoz Towing Service have experience in transporting disabled vehicles.
 We offer GTA Towing which covers a large area of Toronto.
-We are good at what we do, we're honest, affordable with good rates and highly efficient.
-We have best towing service in Toronto with highly skilled tow providers.
-We can help assist in boosting trucks, cars, motorcycles, equipment and more.
-We carry portable booster packs for out of reach areas in undergrounds that trucks cannot access and long boosting cables for hard to reach surface areas.
+And, we are good at what we do, we’re honest, affordable with good rates, and highly efficient.
+We have the best towing service in Toronto with highly skilled tow providers.
+We can help assist in boosting trucks, cars, motorcycles, equipment, and more.
+Also, We carry portable booster packs for out of reach areas in undergrounds that trucks cannot access and long boosting cables for hard to reach surface areas.

-Read more helpful tips on our website of blog section.
+Read more helpful tips on our website of the blog section.